-Lecture and associated clinical experiences in selected health care settings that provide students the opportunity to integrate their knowledge and skills into actual patient care.
-Emphasis will be placed on the development of clinical decision-making skills.
-This course requires the completion of hours of clinical experience under the supervision of a program approved clinical preceptor.
-The course will also include topics related to effective to transition to practice upon graduation.
-Prerequisite: KINE 5333, KINE 5227, KINE 5224.
+This course will include clinical experiences and simulation providing students the opportunity to integrate their knowledge and skills into actual patient care.
+Emphasis will be placed on the development of clinical decision-making skills as well as exam review and test-taking strategies.
+This course requires the completion of clinical experience under the supervision of a program approved preceptor.
+Prerequisite: KINE 5123, KINE 5306, KINE 5339, KINE 5343.